DragonL40/logseq/pages/MaterIA.md

 		- Parameterize appearance with **reflectance** (diffuse albedo, roughness) and **mesogeometric** (normal, height, ambient occlusion)
 	- Hybrid method: neural architecture is employed on the most challenging aspects of the problem, and scalable numerical methods are used on easier tasks.
 		- Circumvents the **neural dimensionality problem**.
-	- We propose a SVBRDF acquisition method from a single image that targets highly-irregular materials captured in a natural light- ing environment, where self-cast shadows have to be removed
+	- We propose a [[SVBRDF]] acquisition method from a single image that targets highly-irregular materials captured in a natural lighting environment, where self-cast shadows have to be removed.